hal/wildfly/README.md

 ### `cli-wildfly.sh <nn> [<parameters>]`

 Connects to the CLI of the specified WildFly version.
-Parameters are passed to main class of `wildfly-cli-client.jar`.
+Parameters are passed to the main class of `wildfly-cli-client.jar`.

 Example: